The Largest Available Containership, 1970-2015 (in TEUs)

 in terms of infrastructure investments, namely portainers.

+A third step is unfolding.
 In 2011, China Shipping Container Lines took delivery of the

 first container ships whose theoretical capacities is of 14,100